Father Juan Carlos Castaño Mejia

 Summary of Sexual Abuse Allegations against Fr.
 Juan Carlos Castaño Mejia:

-As a result of the arrest, his Order and the Charleston diocese immediately suspended Castaño from ministry, and the Diocese of Charlotte simultaneously withdrew permission for Castaño to serve anywhere in the Diocese of Charlotte.
-According to the Charlotte Diocese, Castaño had briefly volunteered at Room At The Inn in Charlotte (now called MiraVia) without any allegations of misconduct.
+As a result of the arrest, his Order and the Diocese of Charleston immediately suspended Fr.
+Castaño from ministry, and the Diocese simultaneously withdrew permission for him to serve anywhere in the Diocese of Charlotte.
+According to the Charlotte Diocese, Fr.
+Castaño had briefly volunteered at Room At The Inn in Charlotte (now called MiraVia) without any allegations of misconduct.

-Castaño admitted the abuse in York County (S.C.)
+Fr.
+Castaño admitted to the child sexual abuse in York County (S.C.)
 Circuit Court in 2003 and was sentenced to two years in prison.
 Upon his release, he is believed to have been deported back to Colombia.